 Ben Carelock, DPM

-Board Certified by the American Board of Foot and Ankle Surgery
+Board Certified in Foot Surgery by the American Board of Foot and Ankle Surgery

 Medical School: Arizona College of Podiatric Medicine, Glendale, 2009